rackerlabs/support-how-to/content/rackconnect/rackconnect-v20-automation-features-faq.md

 For Linux cloud servers only, you can create iptables rules that are not overwritten by these periodic software firewall updates; for details about how to accomplish this, see [Prevent RackConnect from overwriting custom iptables rules on Linux cloud servers](/how-to/how-to-prevent-rackconnect-from-overwriting-custom-iptables-rules-on-linux-cloud-servers).

-Software firewall modifications should only be made via the network policies section of the MyRackspace portal.
+Software firewall modifications should only be made via the network policies section of the MyRackspace Portal.
 For more information, see [Managing RackConnect v2.0 network policies](/how-to/managing-rackconnect-v20-network-policies).